jasonsbarr/introduction-to-python/README.md

 - Set a 3 hour time block and take the 6.0002 final exam, adding questions from the 6.00 final exam and the 61A exams as appropriate.
 - Then grade yourself against the solutions using your own grading scale (but be honest about it&mdash;you're only cheating yourself if you fudge the results).
 - Repeat if needed until you can get most or all of the answers right.

+## Following up: Python applications

+As a follow-up to this course, it might be helpful to work on programming GUI and/or web apps in Python using TKinter, Flask, Django, or other libraries and frameworks.